 In the U.S., we believe in bigger is better.
-Take away the Electoral College and the largest, most densely populated areas would rule the country.
+Take away the Electoral College and the largest, most densely populated areas would always rule the country.
 If, as we do, you live in a small town, your vote probably won’t count at all.
 I’m not sure it counts now, so there might not be that much of a difference in the end — but in theory, there’s a difference.

 I understand people who live in big cities will definitely feel they get cheated by the electoral college because it’s intended as a field-leveling tool.
 It’s not democratic and it’s not supposed to be.
 But, in the U.S., our motto has always been “bigger is better.”
 Whether it’s businesses, cities, schools or whatever — we like’em big.
 More always wins while less doesn’t count.

-The problem is, I think I should count too, no matter how big Los Angeles County becomes.
+The problem is, I think I should count too, no matter how big Los Angeles County is.

 Given that we’re going to have an electoral college, like it or not, if we want to be a “Constitutional Republic,” we need a better way to count votes.
 We also need more votes from more people in more places.
-We need a fully voting population of at least 50% because otherwise, how can we claim that most people are represented when most people don’t vote?
+We need a fully voting population of at least 60% because otherwise, how can we claim that most people are represented when most people don’t vote?
 Can we do what they do in Australia and make it illegal to NOT vote?

 Does the Electoral College need overhauling?
-Absolutely.
-But maybe not elimination.
+Yup.
 It isn’t a scam.
-It is, however, a major constitutional issue that urgently needs repairing.
-It was never supposed to be a political tool — for either party.
+It is, however, a big mess that needs repairing.
+It was not supposed to be a political football for either party.
 Like so many other parts of our government, it is being used for purposes for which it was never intended.
 Kind of like the Senate and maybe, the Supreme Court.
 And the presidency.
 Mind you, I don’t have answers.
 Mostly, I’ve got questions.
 The only thing I can say for sure is that we have an electoral college and the odds of seeing it removed from the constitution approaches zero on a close order.